ORNL/tx2/README.md

 ## Documentation

+The documentation can be viewed at [https://ornl.github.io/tx2/](https://ornl.github.io/tx2/).

-The documentation pages can be built from scratch with sphinx as needed.
+The documentation can also be built from scratch with sphinx as needed.

 Install all required dependencies:
 ```bash